luishsr/rust-api-gateway/README.md

 # rust-api-gateway
-A sample API Gateway built in Rust (work in progress) for learning purposes
+A sample API Gateway built in Rust (work in progress) for learning purposes.

-API Gateway Project Documentation

 This API Gateway is built in Rust and serves as a foundational layer for directing incoming HTTP requests to appropriate services, along with providing several essential features for improving security, observability, and control.

+This first version is a rudimentary implementation upon which we will build new features along with tutorials in my Blog at www.luissoares.tech and https://medium.com/@luishrsoares

 Table of Contents

 Features
 Setup and Installation
 Usage
 Future Enhancements

 Features

 1. Routing

     Requests can be routed to different mock services based on the endpoint path.